guptasukant1/SocketChatApp/README.md

 .....

-To use it, go to: [https://websocketchatapp-wpj0.onrender.com](ChatAppLink)
+To use it, go to: (Chat App Link)[https://websocketchatapp-wpj0.onrender.com]